-If you meet the required criteria for eligibility, there is no application required and no action on your part for you to be awarded this scholarship.
-Programming is in place to automatically award staff who are registered and meet the criteria.
+If you meet the required criteria for eligibility, there is no application process and no action on your part for you to be awarded this scholarship.
+Programming is in place to automatically identify employees who are registered and meet the criteria.
 Scholarships will be posted to your student bill 5 days prior to the first day of class each semester or shortly after enrollment, whichever applies.
-Eligible employees enrolled at Texas A&M University will automatically receive this scholarship during the fall and spring semesters.
-Staff members will be notified via their Texas A&M email account that the scholarship has been awarded.
+Eligible employees enrolled at Texas A&M University will automatically receive this scholarship during the fall, spring, and/or summer semesters.
+Eligible employees will be notified via their Texas A&M email account that the scholarship has been awarded.

-The Staff Tuition Assistance Program will be financially supported through central funding from Main campus agency code (part 02), Health Science Center agency code (part 23), or Galveston campus agency code (part 10) based on the employee's component from which the majority of their salary is sourced.
+The Employee Tuition Assistance Program is financially supported through central funding from Main campus agency code (part 02), Health Science Center agency code (part 23), or Galveston campus agency code (part 10) based on the employee's component from which the majority of their salary is sourced.
 Other Texas A&M agencies are not participating in this program.